 The Division then files a Notice of Formal Rulemaking with the Secretary of State’s Office and the Dept. of Regulatory Affairs.
 No sooner than 30 days after the Notice is filed, the proposed Rules are heard at a public hearing during a meeting of the Gaming Commission.
 Stakeholders are welcome to attend rulemaking hearings at the monthly Commission meetings, where they may give testimony regarding proposed Rule changes.
 If the Commission votes to adopt the proposed changes they would become effective approximately 45 to 60 days after adoption.
 Adopted Rules are posted on the Division web page.

-This is to notify you that the Division of Gaming will hold a Stakeholder Rulemaking Workshop that was scheduled for Wednesday July 3, 2019 has been rescheduled to take place on Thursday, July 25, 2019.
+This is to notify you that the Stakeholder Rulemaking Workshop that was scheduled for Wednesday July 3, 2019 has been rescheduled to take place on Thursday, July 25, 2019.
 The workshop will be held at 10:00 AM at the Golden Gaming Office located at 17301 W. Colfax Ave, Suite 135, Golden, CO 80401.
 The proposed rule changes are attached and are also posted on our website at https://www.colorado.gov/pacific/enforcement/node/38226.

 Executive Order D 2012-002, and Senate Bill 14-063 require State agencies to review all agency Rules at least once every five years.
 Rules 1 and 12 have been reviewed this year and the Division is proposing changes for the sake of consistency and clarification and to fix minor errors.
 Further changes to Rule 12 are proposed to update the language to reflect current practices and to allow for emerging technologies.
 Stakeholders are welcome to suggest additional changes to these Rules.